google/analytics-audience-automation-tool/README.md

 This is an app script solution designed to solve this challenge.

-## Steps
+## How it works

-1. User creates an audience in the UI.
+1. A user creates an audience in the Google Analytics UI.
-2. User copies the URL to a trix.
+2. The user copies the URL to a Google Sheet.
-3. User list the destination IDs to copy the audience to.
+3. The user list the destination IDs to copy the audience to.
-4. User runs `runAudienceCreator()`, which:
+4. The user runs `runAudienceCreator()`, which:
     1. Extracts the audience ID from the URL.
     2. Fetches that audience from the API.
-    3. Fetches the destinations from the trix.
+    3. Fetches the destinations from the Google Sheet.
     4. Creates a copy of the original audience for each batch of 10 destinations.
-    5. Stores outputs in trix.
+    5. Logs the outputs in the Google Sheet.

 _(Optionally)_ the `deleteAudiencesInLog()` method can be used to delete all audiences logged in the output.